by Michelle Snaddon

 “Just to let you know that we are over the moon here at the Island Treehouses – it is a little gem of a place and exactly what we love – small and intimate, in the middle of gorgeous trees and bush, delightful staff and a fabulous manager” Perfect Hideaways Guest

 Perfect Hideaways has over 400 handpicked getaways in their portfolio, and while beautifully located, self-catering accommodation is largely the focus within South Africa, Victoria Falls is primarily a fully inclusive lodge or hotel destination.
 Our selection includes our pick of the best, but there’s nothing like on-the-ground knowledge from a team who have travelled there personally to help you make a decision.
-Email us now on [email protected] for more information so that we can craft a bespoke holiday and even a wedding for you in Victoria Falls (mail our wedding expert on [email protected]), whether you choose to fly in to Livingstone (Zambian side) or Victoria Falls (Zimbabwean side).
+Contact us for more information so that we can craft a bespoke holiday and even a wedding for you in Victoria Falls, whether you choose to fly in to Livingstone (Zambian side) or Victoria Falls (Zimbabwean side).
 Lodges may be booked exclusively as venues for weddings, and it goes without saying that this is an equally romantic honeymoon destination.

 A note on the author: Michelle Snaddon, the original founder of our safari division, handpicked her favourite luxury accommodation for this insider’s guide.
 Michelle travelled on press trips for two decades for SA’s top lifestyle magazines and has seen some of the best lodges in the land, so she has a nose for style and service.
 And besides, she visited Vic Falls as a child and student, so when she says it’s on the up, it’s time to book that ticket and go as soon as you can!